Installing TeX fonts

 1. Destination texmf-local: your local TeX tree

-If neither of the above alternatives suffice, then the first step is to determine in what directory the new font will live.
-You can't just choose any directory, it has to be part of the TeX hierarchy.
+The first step is to determine in what directory the new font will live.
+You can't choose just any directory, it has to be part of the TeX hierarchy.
 The best choice is your “local texmf” tree, which you can determine as follows:

 MiKTeX